Previous dayApril 15, 2026Next day

 121.8 km---✓ ReviewedUSGS →

-April 15, 2026 brought a magnitude 3.4 earthquake 61 km SSE of Boca de Yuma, Dominican Republic, logged at 19:31 UTC.
-This was a intermediate depth earthquake, focused at 121.8 km depth.
-The epicenter is at 17.874°, -68.361°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On April 15, 2026 at 19:31 UTC, a magnitude 3.4 earthquake struck 61 km SSE of Boca de Yuma, Dominican Republic.
+The hypocenter lay at 121.8 km, placing this in the intermediate depth category.
+Geolocation places the event at 17.874°N, -68.361°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15